Portland, Maine Motorcycle Accident Lawyers

 • Fault: The determination of fault plays a crucial role in assessing the settlement amount.

-• Injury Severity: The severity of your injuries and their impact on your life, including medical expenses, ongoing treatment, rehabilitation, and treatment, will be taken into account.
+• Injury Severity: The severity of your injuries and their impact on your life, including medical expenses, ongoing treatment, and rehabilitation, will be taken into account.
 The more severe and long-lasting the injuries, the higher the potential settlement.

 • Insurance Coverage: The insurance coverage available, both for your motorcycle insurance and the insurance of the at-fault party, can affect the settlement amount.